WELCOME TO NGONG'NAROK VILLAGE

-The people were welcoming, the tour was fascinating, but we couldn't ignore their harsh living conditions.
+The people were welcoming.
+The tour was fascinating.
+But we couldn't ignore the harsh living conditions.

-Over 500 people depended on a single, barely functional pump, which produced only a trickle of clean water.
+Over 500 people depended on a single, barely functional pump, which produced but a trickle of clean water!

-There was no sanitation or electricity.
-Chief Kelembu and kindergaren teacher, Moses Saruni, were the only people with cell phones .
-And they had to walk several miles to charge them.
+There was no sanitation nor electricity.
+Only Chief Kelembu and kindergarten teacher, Moses Saruni, had phones, which they had to walk miles to charge.

-Girls and women spent hours each day gathering firewood ...
+Little girls and women spent hours each day gathering firewood ...

-...then cooking on smoky fires inside their huts, causing damage to the eyes and lungs of both young and old.
+Women cooked on smoky fires inside their huts, causing damage to eyes and lungs of the very young or old.

-We bought some Maasai beadwork that day, but left determined to do more.
+We bought some beadwork, but left determined to do more.

-Over the next two years, no rain fell, in what would become a six-year mega-drought.
-The hand-pump well dried up, and people were forced to drink from the nearby swamp, where dangerous wildlife also gathered to drink.
+Over the next two years, no rain fell, in what would become a 6-year drought.
+The hand-pump dried up, and people were forced to drink from the nearby swamp, where dangerous wildlife also gathered.

-There was no food.
+Food was scarce.
 Moses sent photos of bony livestock, too thin to sell.

-To help, we started sending small amounts of cash via Western Union every few months.
+To help, we sent small amounts of cash via Western Union every few months.

 Our new Maasai friends never asked us for money.
-They simply reported on the harsh conditions in the village, and sent pictures of the food they bought with the money we sent.
+But they did send thanks and pictures of the food they bought with the money we sent.

-Only in 2014 did we learn about the patriarchal nature of Maasai culture, in which girls and women have few rights.
+In 2014 we first learned about the patriarchal nature of Maasai culture, in which girls and women have had few rights.

-A neighbor introduced us to Maasai chief Joseph Ole Tipanko, from Ngong Hills, and his wife Cecelia.
-They were in New York to speak at the U.N.
+A neighbor introduced us to Maasai chief Joseph Ole Tipanko,and his wife Cecelia who were in the US to speak againt FGM at the U.N.

-Sadly, female cutting, though largely illegal, occurs in many places, even "advanced" nations.
+Sadly, FGM though largely illegal, occurs in many places, even "advanced" nations.